-SS504 Measurement System Analysis and Reliability
+SS504 Measurement System Analysis (MSA)

 Reliable measurement is key to the success of any effort to dependent on measurement of data.
 Without validation that measurements are accurate, precise, stable and consistent from person to person, all conclusions are suspect.
 Organizations typically emphasize measurement accuracy and calibration.
 A good and essential part of measurement reliability.
 This 2-day course focuses on the all too often underappreciated but often even more important last three elements of measurement processes -- precision, stability and consistency from person to person (reproducibility).

-Analysis of those elements is not only a strategy for defending the reliability of your data, but a powerful proactive approach to continual improvement of your measurement processes and ultimately your products or processes.
+Analysis of those elements is not only a strategy for defending the reliability of your data, but a powerful proactive approach to continuous improvement of your measurement processes and ultimately your products or processes.

 This 2-day course discusses, demonstrates and trains in simple but powerful techniques to assure and improve the accuracy, precision and consistency of your measurement processes’ effectiveness.
 You will learn how to set-up and conduct “gauge R&R” (repeatability and reproducibility) studies.
 You will also learn traditional plus practical and insightful new ways to analyze and interpret the results, what to do about them and to sustain optimized measurement processes with simple, practical approaches for monitoring their stability.
 The course addresses measurement of continuous variables (e.g., distance, temperature, thickness and attribute variables (e.g., number of error or defects, proportion defective).
 You will learn how to deal with non-destructive, semi-destructive and destructive measurement processes.